rubenhortas/fail2bangeolocation/README.md

 # fail2bangeolocation

-Shows geolocation of failed attempts registered by fail2ban.
+Shows geolocation of failed attempts registered by *fail2ban*.
 It's useful to know from which locations you are being attacked the most.
-You can group locations by country or by country and city.
+You can group locations by country or by country and by city.

 ## Requirements